lifedox/granular-configuration-language/README.md

 See [Patch Support](#patch-support) for details of `patch`

-Note: The reason for keys being `typing.Any` is that the YAML allows keys to be more than strings (i.e. integer, float, boolean, null), and this library does not restrict this (as there a valid reasons to want to have an integer-to-string map and so on).
+Note: The reason for keys being `typing.Any` is that the YAML allows keys to be more than strings (i.e. integer, float, Boolean, null), and this library does not restrict this (as there a valid reasons to want to have an integer-to-string map and so on).
 Just note that you cannot used the `__getattr___` with keys that do not meet the Python attribute naming restrictions, you would have to look those up via `__getitem__` (i.e. `CONFIG[1]`).

 &nbsp;